UPDATED JUL 14, 2020

 Don’t call it hot yoga.
 Oxygen uses infrared heating to keep their studios at a balmy temperature that won’t make you feel nauseous.
 Classes mix yoga with Pilates, barre, strength, or cardio for a fun, full-body workout.
 This ever-expanding franchise has over 10 studios in Greater Vancouver, but we like the Yaletown location for their YogaFit Fusion classes and super-relaxing style.
 Fitt Tip: because the studios are owned by different individuals, memberships are restricted per location.

 Want to try acroyoga on a budget?
 Try the drop-in class at One Yoga for the People, the city’s first donations-based studio.
 Pay what you can or pick up an affordable membership at this Gastown studio.
 Most classes are Vinyasa (that’s the fancy name for “flow”, and likely the most popular type of class in North America), with a couple Yin sessions thrown in every once in a while.

-This Hollywood lights and timber studio offers a warm glow on a pretty bleak section of Broadway, just east of Main St. Inside, you’ll find “Vancouver’s Friendliest Yoga Studio” and a little shop stocked with salt lamps and props for meditation, massage, and yoga.
-Classes are gentle and healing, ranging from restorative yoga, meditation, and sound therapy using traditional gongs.
+The Hollywood lights and warm timber at this studio create a rare glow on the pretty bleak section of Broadway, just east of Main St. Inside Just Yoga, you’ll find “Vancouver’s Friendliest Yoga Studio” and a little shop stocked with salt lamps as well as props for meditation, massage, and yoga.
+Classes focus on being gentle and healing and range from restorative yoga and meditation to sound therapy that uses traditional gongs.
 And if you’re a beginner or looking for something more upbeat, you’ll still find the standard flow and Hatha classes.